top of page

 • 20 MPH Max

-This is the most common type of ebike.
-As the rider pedals. the electrical system gives the rider assistance.
+Pedal-assist only, providing assistance while pedaling, and ceasing propulsion when the bike reaches a speed of 20 mph. in other words: As the rider pedals, the electrical system gives the rider assistance.
 These bikes do not have throttles and have a maximum speed of 20 mph.

 Class 2